matthewmorrone/diachron-db/README.md

 Database of Historical Sound Changes

 todo:
-+ edit-in-place functionality for transitions modal
++ implement custom combobox
-+ consider adding in citation and notes fields
++ consider adding in environment for pairs, and citation and notes fields for transitions
 + show charts and graphs, for example directed graph of languages
   + https://js.cytoscape.org/
   + https://www.graphdracula.net/